trusona/trusona-wordpress-plugin/readme.txt

 5. Security that works is security that people don’t work around.

 == Changelog ==
+= 1.6.3
+* Verifies functionality on WordPress 6.3

 = 1.6.0
 * Verifies functionality on WordPress 6.0